-Last year, Time magazine carried an article on a study by team of social scientists concluding that the practice of self-Googling (or “ego-surfing,” as it’s sometimes called) can partly be traced to a rise in narcissism in society, but that it is also an attempt by people to identify and shape their personal online “brand.”
+Then a few years later, Time magazine carried an article on a study by team of social scientists concluding that the practice of self-Googling or “ego-surfing,” as it’s sometimes called, can partly be traced to a rise in narcissism in society, but that it is also an attempt by people to identify and shape their personal online “brand.”

 Famous or not, we brand ourselves daily through how we act, speak and look.
 Most of us do it unintentionally, unaware of the messages we send out.
 It is only when someone we know and respect says ‘that doesn’t seem like you’ about something we’ve done or said that we get a glimpse of this continuous process.
 For business people there are many elements that shape your personal brand from what you wear, the industry you work in, your imagery, to the messages you deliver and your online brand footprint.
 If we can define our personal brand fully and accurately we can leverage it to maximum effect through offline and online networking.

-The elevator pitch, which we practice at our regular ‘Networkers Wednesday Sessions’ is an extension of this personal brand.
+The elevator pitch, which we practice at any networking session is an extension of this personal brand.
 It is dynamic and changes with time, just like Madonna’s, which grew and evolved with time from rockstar to author – fearless mastery of her brand and message.
 Much time and energy is required to keep your online brand fresh and meaningful.

 Steps to developing an online brand: